Digital Acceleration: Why Changes Happen Within the Same Generation

 Moore's Law and the Technological Snowball Effect

-The Digitization of Everything and Global Connectivity
+The Digitization of Everything and Global Connection

 Consequences and Challenges of Digital Acceleration